 Mrs. Gertrude Morel

 She is the first major character and protagonist in the story.
 She marries beneath her class in her fascination with energetic Walter Morel, a coal miner.
-By the passage of time she comes one after another struggle on both financial and emotional aspects in her marriage.
+With the passage of time, she comes one after another struggling with both financial and emotional aspects of her marriage.
 Her unhappiness with her marriage creates detachment with her husband and she devotes her life to their 4 kids.

 His most remarkable works include:

 - A Portrait of the Artist as a Young Man

 - The theme in the works of Joyce